 Set the headphones volume to 0 for everybody.
 When listening to a sound source, turn them up to 30% first, then check if more is needed.

-Headphones are not typically needed when recording only people in the room.
-Use them when you have external audio sources, such as shared listening or a guest calling in through Bluetooth.
+You’ll need them when you have external audio sources, such as shared listening or a guest calling in through Bluetooth.

 Playback level